kushaldas/lym/docs/curl.rst

 software in the world, you can find it in your servers, cars and also in television sets.

 In this chapter we will learn a few example use cases.
+In case you are new to HTTP land, you can watch `this video
+<https://www.youtube.com/watch?v=iYM2zFP3Zn0>`_ to learn more on that topic.

 Viewing a file
 --------------